-Major: Nursing - Track 3: LPN to RN Bridge Curriculum
+Nursing Track 2: LPN to RN Transition Curriculum

-Students who are LPNs are required to complete at least 17 hours of the general education courses before beginning LPN to RN nursing classes.
-The length of this tract depends on the amount of time needed to complete the general education classes.
+Students who are LPNs are required to complete at least 22 hours of the general education courses before beginning the LPN to RN nursing classes.
+The length of this track depends on the amount of time needed to complete the general education classes.
 The nursing classes can be completed in one year.
-Some LPNs may opt for the part-time evening weekend program, which requires two years of nursing classes after completion of general education requirements.

-The Virginia Appalachian Tricollege Nursing Program’s advance placement or “Bridge Program” is designed to grant advanced placement to LPNs who have been admitted to the Virginia Appalachian Tricollege Nursing Program (VATNP) Associate Degree program and meet prerequisite requirements.
+The Virginia Appalachian Tricollege Nursing Program’s advance placement or “Transition Program,” is designed to grant advanced placement to LPNs who have been admitted to the Virginia Appalachian Tricollege Nursing Program (VATNP) Associate Degree program and meet pre-requisite requirements.

-This program is designed to recognize the common abilities of nurses and to bridge the difference between the LPn and RN knowledge base and to allow these students to finish the AAS program within a two and one-half semester period.
+This program is designed to recognize the common abilities of nurses and to bridge the difference between the LPN and RN knowledge base and to allow these students to finish the AAS program within a 12 month period of 1 summer session and 2 semesters.

 - Current LPN license

-- Applicants must have graduated from an LPN program after May 15, 2011 or have at least one (1) year (2000 hours) of full-time LPN work experience in direct patient care during the past three years with written verification from employer at time of application
+- Applicants must have graduated from an LPN program after May 15, 2017 OR provide documentation of one (1) year (2000 hours) of full-time LPN work experience in direct patient care during the past three years with written verification form employer at the time of application.

-- Completion of 17 credits of support (general education) courses required for graduation from the Nursing program: BIO 141, BIO 142, ENG 11, ENG 112, ITE 100 or 115, MTH 126, and SDV 108.
-Additional required general education courses can be completed after acceptance into the program.
+- Completion of 22 credits of support (general education) courses required for graduation from the Nursing program: BIO 141, BIO 142, BIO 150, ENG 111, ITE 119, PSY 230, and SDV 100 or 101.
+Additional required general education courses can be completed after enrolling in the program.